chrissix666/Jellyfin-Random-Button/README.md

 I love the Randomizer!
 But I wanted it to have a few more features and to behave more specifically within libraries.
 Here's what it does:

+---

-- **Home Screen behaviour=Fallback:**
+### **Home Screen behaviour = Fallback**

-  From the Home View, the Random Button can select randomly from a Movie, a Set, or a Series.
-Depending on the result you are now **locked to that library and its media type** for all future random selections.
-This also serves as the fallback behaviour, keeping the original functionality intact.
+From the Home View, the Random Button selects randomly from a **Movie or a Series**.

+This behavior acts as the **primary fallback**:
+- No permanent lock or memory is stored
+- Each click evaluates the current navigation context again
+- The selection is always fresh and context-aware

+This keeps the original Home Screen behavior intact while avoiding unwanted or stuck states.

+---

-- **Special behaviour (locking to a library):**
+### **Special behaviour (locking to a library)**

-  When you navigate from the Home Screen into a specific library (or if the Random Button selects an item from a library), the button will be **locked to that library and its media type** for all future random selections.
+When you navigate into a specific library manually, the Random Button operates **within that library and media type** as long as the navigation context remains clear.

+- The lock is **implicit and context-based**
+- It only applies while you stay inside that library
+- Leaving the library (for example via Home, metadata pages, filters, etc.) automatically removes the lock

 Examples:

-  1. Main View → Random Button → Movie or Set or Series (=Home Screen behaviour=Fallback) → Random Button → locked to the library/media type for the next use.
+1. Main View → Click into a library manually → Random Button → randomizes within that library
-  2. Main View → Click into a library manually → Random Button → locked to that library/media type for future uses.
+2. Main View → Random Button → Movie or Series → Random Button → behavior depends on the current view context

-- **Special Behavior for Home Videos:**
-  Randomization respecting current folder level recursively, so whether your collection is flat or deeply nested, the button won’t jump across unrelated sections.
-This creates a more controlled and enjoyable browsing experience, letting you explore your Home Videos folder by folder without losing the element of surprise.
-This feature is particularly useful for large and tree nested Home Video libraries.

-- **Special Behavior for Series / Seasons / Episodes:**
-  The Random Button has additional intelligence when navigating TV content.
-The behavior is as follows:

-  1. **Series:** If the current item is a Series, clicking the Random Button will pick a random other series from the series library.
-  2. **Season:** If the current item is a Season, the first shuffle selects a random Episode **from that Season only**.
-After that, the Random Button switches to Episode-level shuffling and will pick random Episodes from **the entire series**, without considering Seasons.
-  3. **Episode:** When already on an Episode, the Random Button always selects a random Episode from **any season within the same series**, staying fully within that series.

-  This allows you to move naturally from Series → Season → Episode and then continue shuffling Episodes inside the same series, without jumping to unrelated content.

-- **Fallback=Home Screen behaviour:**
-  The lock only applies when entering a library from the Main View.
-If you navigate through media via info pages, tags, genres, actors/people, or other filters, etc., the Random Button always falls back to the Home Screen behaviour.
-(Movie or Set or Series)

-- **The Secondary Global Fallback:**
-  Is a vanilla fallback that triggers when no library IDs are filled in, the 'pasteyouridhere' placeholders still in place.
-It randomly selects only Movies or Series (no Sets/Collections) from the user’s library, ensuring the random button always opens an item even without configured IDs, effectively reverting to the vanilla behavior with no ID adjustments.

 ---

+### **Special Behavior for Home Videos**

+Randomization respects the **current folder hierarchy recursively**.

+- Works with flat as well as deeply nested folder structures
+- Random selections stay within the current folder tree
+- Prevents jumping across unrelated Home Video sections

+This is especially useful for large Home Video libraries with complex directory trees.

+---

+### **Special Behavior for Series / Seasons / Episodes**

+The Random Button has additional logic when navigating TV content:

+1. **Series:**
+   If the current item is a Series, clicking the Random Button selects a random **other Series** from the Series library.

+2. **Season:**
+   If the current item is a Season, clicking Random selects a random **Episode from that Season**.

+3. **Episode:**
+   When already on an Episode, clicking Random always selects a random Episode from **any Season within the same Series**.

+This allows natural navigation from Series → Season → Episode, and then continuous episode-level shuffling inside the same series, without jumping to unrelated content.

+---

+### **Fallback = Home Screen behaviour**

+If the Random Button cannot determine a valid library context (for example when navigating via info pages, genres, tags, actors/people, or other filters), it always falls back to the Home Screen behavior:

+- Random Movie
+- Random Series

+This guarantees predictable behavior regardless of navigation path.

+---

+### **The Secondary Global Fallback**

+If no library IDs are filled in and the `pasteyouridhere` placeholders are still present, the script falls back to a vanilla behavior:

+- Random selection from Movies or Series only
+- No Collections
+- No library-specific logic

+This ensures the Random Button always opens an item, even without configuration.

+---

+### **Auto Mode (optional)**

+An optional **Auto Mode** is available via a separate script file:

+**`randombutton+automode.js`**

+Auto Mode behavior:
+- Activated by **double-clicking** the Random Button
+- Automatically opens a new random item every **12 seconds**
+- **The interval can be adjusted directly in the script to fit your needs**
+- The button icon changes to indicate Auto Mode
+- Any manual interaction resets the timer
+- Auto Mode stops automatically when entering video playback, **double-clicking the icon again, or reloading the page**

+This mode is useful for passive discovery, showcasing content, or continuous random browsing.

+---

 ## 🧪 Tested On

 Tested only on Jellyfin 10.10.7, on Windows 11, on Chrome.

-> [!NOTE]
-> **Jellyfin Enhanced disclaimer**
->
-> Jellyfin Enhanced also includes a Random Button.
-However, since it is there not injected as a standalone JavaScript, the behaviour of this fork when used together with Jellyfin Enhanced is unknown.
->
-> If you are using Jellyfin Enhanced, you should **disable its Random Button** to avoid conflicts.
->
-> Jellyfin Enhanced is a great project, but it is currently not used on my side.
-My setup is still running on Jellyfin 10.10.7, and Jellyfin Enhanced caused subtitle-related bugs and some other issues that were not fully clear.
->
-> In the end, only the Random Button functionality was needed.
-Recently I registered that the Random Button can also be injected independently via a JavaScript injector, without using Jellyfin Enhanced at all.

 ---